ooteniya1/resource-estimation/README.md

    - How many replicas do I need to start with to achieve the desired metrics/performance goals?
 4. What’s the resource required to achieve the desired throughput with a normal workload?
 (You need to run this for a period of time say 1 day to 1 week)
 5. What’s the resource requirement to cope with spikes and "Black Friday" requests?
-6. Estimate the resource usage per pod/container
+6. Estimate the resource usage per pod/container.
-7. Use that to determine your quota
+7. Use that to determine the quota.

 <!-- ![Apache JMeter Recorder](images/recorder.png)
 *Apache JMeter Recorder*